zhangisaac/vue-ui/ARCHITECTURE_FLOW.md

    - Solution: Add origin to `allowedOrigins` in `CorsConfig`

 3. **401 Unauthorized**
-   - Cause: Invalid credentials or expired token
+   - Cause: Invalid credentials, expired token, or blacklisted token
-   - Solution: Re-authenticate or refresh token
+   - Solution: Frontend automatically attempts token refresh.
+If refresh fails, user is logged out and redirected to login page

 4. **Network Error**
    - Cause: Backend not running or proxy misconfiguration